 - The solution shall support adding, deletion and modification of message elements by intermediate nodes except for specific message elements described in the present document.

-NOTE: Typical example for such a case are IPX providers that modify messages for routing purposes.
+NOTE: Typical example for such a case is IPX providers modifying messages for routing purposes.

-- The receiving network shall be able to determine the authenticity of the original and intermediate senders of the message.

-- The receiving network shall be able to determine the performed changes to the message between the source sending network and the receiving network.

-- The receiving network shall be able to determine the original message and sending source network.

-- The solution shall provide confidentiality and/or integrity between source and destination network for specific message elements identified in this specification
+- The solution shall provide confidentiality and/or integrity end-to-end between source and destination network for specific message elements identified in this specification.
+For this requirement to be fulfilled, it shall suffice that the confidentiality and/or integrity is provided between proxy functions – cf. [2, clause 4.2.4] - in source and/or destination network that are dedicated to handling e2e Core Network Interconnection Security.

+Editor’s Note: Which specific message elements require end-to-end protection is ffs.
+Whether only confidentiality or only integrity or both are applied to the specific message element is ffs.

+NOTE: A proxy function according to [2] can modify the address information (to make itself the destination of the response to hide network topology) when the message is targeted to another PLMN.

+Editor’s Note: It is ffs whether the proxy function according to [2] can satisfy the requirements in this clause.

+- The destination network shall be able to determine the authenticity of the source network that sent the specific message elements protected according to the preceding bullet.
+For this requirement to be fulfilled, it shall suffice that a proxy function in the destination network that is dedicated to handling e2e Core Network Interconnection Security can determine the authenticity of the source network.

-- The solution should have minimal impact and additions to 3GPP-defined network elements
+- The solution should have minimal impact and additions to 3GPP-defined network elements.

-- The solution should be using standard security protocols
+- The solution should be using standard security protocols.

-- The solution should cover interfaces used for roaming purposes
+- The solution shall cover interfaces used for roaming purposes.

-- The solution should take into account considerations on performance and overhead
+- The solution should take into account considerations on performance and overhead.

-- The solution shall cover prevention of replay attacks
+- The solution shall cover prevention of replay attacks.

 - The solution shall cover algorithm negotiation and prevention of bidding down attacks.